-- "Buyers of organic agricultural products who contractually require organic growers to grow selected varieties should require or provide organic seed or planting stock.
-When a producer is contractually obligated by a buyer of organic agricultural products to use a variety or varieties that are not currently available as organically grown seed or planting stock, the producer must receive written documentation from the buyer describing: - (a) the unique characteristics sought by the buyer; and - (b) the non-availability or non-equivalency of organic varieties."
+As recommended by the NOSB in 2005, "Buyers of organic agricultural products who contractually require organic growers to grow selected varieties should require or provide organic seed or planting stock.
+When a producer is contractually obligated by a buyer of organic agricultural products to use a variety or varieties that are not currently available as organically grown seed or planting stock, the producer must receive written documentation from the buyer describing:

+- (a) the unique characteristics sought by the buyer; and - (b) the non-availability or non-equivalency of organic varieties."

 It is important that buyers become part of the process as the NOSB recommends so that they do not inadvertently promote the purchase of non-organically produced seeds and planting stock.
-This is particularly important when the buyer is a certified handler.
+The CS proposal on this issue is somewhat weaker than the 2005 recommendation, but moves in the right direction.